Contents

 Rules and categories

-Entrance is available for Australian nationals only.
-There is a fee of AUS$15 for entry.
+There are multiple categories but entrance is available for Australian nationals only.
+There is a fee for entry.

 Judging and prizes